Tinkoff/stapp/docs/guides/react.md

 # React

 Stapp comes with a bunch of helpers that allows using stapp application with react easily.
-These are:

-* `createConsumer`: creates a component following a render-prop pattern
-* `createConsume`: old-school higher order component
-* `createForm` and `createField`: create render-prop utilities to assist with forms
+There are two types of these helpers:

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Usage](#usage)
   - [`createComponents()`](#createcomponents)